(3 Cr.) (LER-SSC)

 This course conducts a survey project from beginning to end.
 Having a community organization as a client, students determine what kind of survey information is desired.
 The class then develops a questionnaire, designs the survey instrument, tests the instrument, selects a random sample, conducts the survey, and processes the data.
 The course will culminate in a presentation of the survey results to the community organization.
 Prerequisite: PSC 100.
-Fall semester 2011-12 and alternate years.
+Variable semesters.
 Kasniunas, Kromer.

 Development and Social Change in Costa Rica